zxhycxq/reactjs-zh/Docs/conditional-rendering.md

 [在CodePen上试验.](https://codepen.io/gaearon/pen/ozJddz?editors=0010)

-It works because in JavaScript, `true && expression` always evaluates to `expression`, and `false && expression` always evaluates to `false`.
+因其运行在 JavaScript 中, `true && expression` always evaluates to `expression`, and `false && expression` always evaluates to `false`.

-Therefore, if the condition is `true`, the element right after `&&` will appear in the output.
+故, if the condition is `true`, the element right after `&&` will appear in the output.
 If it is `false`, React will ignore and skip it.

 ### Inline If-Else with Conditional Operator